jchwv5/health-app-ui/README.md

 You will also see any lint errors in the console.

 ## Dependencies
-* Sports apparel api must be running.
-Confer with team resources if you are unsure.
+* patients.api must be running. patients.api can be cloned [here](https://gitlab.ce.catalyte.io/jhelton/jh-final-project-api)

+## Usage
+* UI can be used to view, add, edit and delete patients from the API, as well as view, add, and edit encounters from the API

 ## Testing
-* You can run tests with coverage via `npm run test:coverage`
+* You can run tests with coverage via `npm test -- --coverage --watchAll`

+## Linting
+* Linting is managed by ESLint Airbnb configuration (available [here](https://www.npmjs.com/package/eslint-config-airbnb)).
+Code can be linted manually by running `npm run lint -- --fix`